 What is DOCX?

 DOCX is a word processing file format based on open standards, including Extensible Markup Language (XML).
 DOCX is supported by many popular word processing applications, such as Microsoft Word, Google Docs, and LibreOffice.
 As an open standard format, DOCX offers a safe and stable basis for authoring and processing intellectual property documents.
-DOCX allows users to file data and changes the USPTO from an Image filing process to Information filing.
-This enhances the user experience and benefits the USPTO.

 Why file in DOCX?